sleak-lbl/weekly-emails/items/hackathon.md

 <https://www.gpuhackathons.org/event/nersc-december-gpu-hackathon-2021> or
 NERSC's event page: <https://sites.google.com/lbl.gov/gpuhackathon-dec2021>.

-Please note that the deadline to submit a proposal is **midnight, October 8th, 2021**.
+Please note that the deadline to submit a proposal is **midnight this Friday, October 8th, 2021**.
 If you have any questions, please feel free to contact Kevin Gott (<kngott@lbl.gov>).